Scuba Dive Milwaukee !

 Thinking about scuba diving ?

-Living in Milwaukee affords area divers opportunities that make us the envy of scuba divers in many other areas of the nation and the world.
+Milwaukee-area divers are the envy of scuba divers in many other parts of the nation and the world.
 Due to its' history as a shipping port there are numerous ship wrecks right off the Milwaukee shoreline, as well as many others along the Wisconsin shoreline, particularly around Door County.
 The cold, non-salt water of Lake Michigan helps preserve these underwater relics ranging from old wooden schooners to more modern steel-hull frieghters.
+(Check out this Milwaukee PBS program on Milwaukee-area shipwrecks.)

 In addition to Lake Michigan, there are numerous inland lakes available to the recreational diver which are close to Milwaukee.
 My all-time favorite of these is Lake Geneva (see the maps and dive information below).
 The lake, with its' sorted past, holds many interesting artifacts with some dating back to the 1800s.
 (I personally recovered a wine bottle circa 1860.)
 Its' sandy bottom and relatively clear water negates the need for dive lights and its' warmer water temperatures are a refreshing change from the chill of Lake Michigan, especially for wet suit divers.
 It's less than an hours drive from Milwaukee on I-43 (the "Rock freeway").
-You can have a nice, free Visitors Guide featuring maps and information on lodging, boat rentals, recreational activities, and eateries sent to you.
-Simply call the Lake Geneva Convention and Visitors Bureau at 800-345-1020.
+You can request a free Visitors Guide featuring maps and information on lodging, boat rentals, recreational activities, and eateries on line or by calling Visit Lake Geneva at 800-345-1020.

 Getting Started